jinderek/jinderek.github.io/_pages/about.md

 I hold both a bachelor's and a master's degree in Electronic Information Engineering from Zhejiang University.

-My research interests encompass parallel computing, compilers, deep learning, and graph learning.
+My research interests encompass parallel computing, machine learning, and compilers.